๐ŸชทIntro to Buddhism

 Bodhidharma

-• Traditionally credited as founder of Chan/Zen Buddhism in China—represents the transmission of Buddhism from India to East Asia
+• Traditionally credited as the founder of Chan (Zen) Buddhism in China, representing the transmission of meditative Buddhism from India to East Asia

-• Emphasized "wall-gazing" meditation and direct experience over textual learning, establishing Zen's practice-centered approach
+• Emphasized "wall-gazing" meditation (bipan) and direct experience over textual learning, establishing Zen's practice-centered approach

 Dogen

-• Taught shikantaza ("just sitting")—the practice of meditation without seeking any goal, since practice itself is enlightenment
+• Taught shikantaza ("just sitting"): the practice of meditation without seeking any particular goal or experience, because practice itself is enlightenment, not a means to it.
+This is a subtle but important point.

-• Authored the Shobogenzo, a philosophical masterwork exploring time, being, and the unity of practice and realization
+• Authored the Shobogenzo, a philosophical masterwork exploring time, being, and the unity of practice and realization.
+It's one of the most sophisticated texts in all of Buddhist literature.

 Tibetan Tradition: Tantra and Devotion

 Tibetan Buddhism developed distinctive practices including tantric methods, guru devotion, and elaborate visualization techniques.
-These monks represent the unique synthesis of Indian Buddhism with Tibetan culture.
+These figures represent the unique synthesis of Indian Buddhism with Tibetan culture.

 Milarepa

-• Exemplifies the Kagyu lineage's emphasis on intensive meditation retreat and the guru-disciple relationship as the path to realization
+• Exemplifies the Kagyu lineage's emphasis on intensive solitary meditation retreat and the guru-disciple relationship as the primary path to realization.

 The Dalai Lama (14th, Tenzin Gyatso)

-• Recognized as the reincarnation of Avalokiteshvara, the bodhisattva of compassion—this tulku system is unique to Tibetan Buddhism
+• Recognized as the reincarnation of Avalokiteshvara (Chenrezig), the bodhisattva of compassion.
+The tulku system, in which realized teachers are identified as reincarnations of previous masters, is distinctive to Tibetan Buddhism.

 Modern Transmitters: Buddhism Goes Global